mharbol/aoc-2023/README.md

 ### [Day 04](solution/days/day04/day04.go)
 Today felt really good.
-Got comforable with some of Go's packages like `regexp` and `strings`.
+Got comfortable with some of Go's packages like `regexp` and `strings`.
 The have some nifty functions to use... just have to remember there are more functions than methods.
 For part one I was able to pull out the card number, separate the left and right sides, and get lists of number (as strings) very easily.
 From there the winning number strings were the keys to a `map` with their count (initially 0).